 (e) requirements for tagging deer carcasses;

 (f) protocols for carcass removal and disposal;

-(h) procedures for obtaining Division input and approval on live capture and relocation projects.
+(h) procedures for obtaining Division input and approval on live capture and relocation projects; and

 (3) All aspects of the plan must be consistent with the authorizations and limitations imposed in this rule and the COR.

-(4)(a) The municipality will solicit and consider input in the formulation and development of the urban deer control plan from:
+(5)(a) The city will solicit and consider input in the formulation and development of the urban deer control plan from:

 (i) the Division;

 (iv) local, state, and federal governments.

 (b) The Division may provide technical assistance to the city in preparing the urban deer control plan.